 You may add your username or email address to this field to be notified when new contributions are made to the ticket.

 When a ticket has completed its useful lifecycle, it’s time for it to be closed.
 Closing a ticket is a big responsibility, though.
-You have to be sure that the issue is really resolved, and you need to keep in mind that the reporter of the ticket may not be happy to have their ticket closed (unless it’s fixed, of course).
-If you’re not certain about closing a ticket, just leave a comment with your thoughts instead.
+You have to be sure that the issue is really resolved, and you need to keep in mind that the reporter of the ticket may not be happy to have their ticket closed (unless it’s fixed!).
+If you’re not certain about closing a ticket, leave a comment with your thoughts instead.

 If you do close a ticket, you should always make sure of the following: